MagicBattle/odin-recipes/README.md

 This project now displays some basic css to showcase my new learning.

 The next update of the project will now display some more knowledge about css about spacing/borders.

+This project will continue to get more polished the more I learn about html, css, and javascript